stefanhranek/module-2-project-movies/README.md

 - list of events created by the user
 - list events the user is attending

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page
+Follow friends:
+- views other useres movie lists
+- make recomendations

+Movies lists:
+- possibility to make a custom list of movies

 Homepage
 - ...